 - My God, What Have I Done?: Higher ups at Nintendo felt conflicted after the Mortal Kombat controversy exploded and led to Congressional hearings, wondering if allowing an uncensored release was the right thing to do.

-- Mythology Gag: Everything about Christian Weston Chandler's rampage has references to the life of OTL's Chris-Chan, such as the fact that Chris won a contest tied to the Sonic the Hedgehog cartoon and the fact that Chris drew a story with Sonichu in a custom-made Nintendo Power issue.
-Chris is referred to here as "Christopher" here, which is what Chris-Chan's birth name was before changing it to "Christian" as a child, and eventually "Christine" in the mid-2010s.
+- Mythology Gag: Everything about Christian Weston Chandler's rampage has references to the life of OTL's Christine Chandler, such as the fact that Chris won a contest tied to the Sonic the Hedgehog cartoon and the fact that Chris drew a story with Sonichu in a custom-made Nintendo Power issue.
+Chris is referred to here as "Christopher" here, which was indeed Chris-Chan's birth name.

 - Nintendo Hard: Well, it's a story whose Point of Divergence is in '90s gaming, so it was inevitable that this would come up.